 After being an instant hit on iOS, Apple has also introduced its resourceful Screen Time app for Mac.
 It will let you analyze how much time you (or any other user) have spent on the system.
 You can also integrate it with Family Sharing to see each other’s data or apply app restrictions/limitations for your kids too.

 The latest macOS version comes with tons of advanced and high-end security features.
 The Gatekeeper will make sure that only trusted apps would be installed on your system.
 The use of A2 security chip has implemented the Activation Lock feature which will work as an excellent anti-theft function.

 There you go!
 I’m sure that after reading all these macOS Catalina features, you would be able to know what’s new in this latest Apple release.
-To further help you, I have also listed the complete macOS Catalina compatibility list to check if you can update your Mac or not.
 As you can see, there are several new-age features like Arcade support, advanced security, Screen Time, revamped Photos app, etc. that you would love to explore.
 Though, I liked features like Find My, Mac Catalyst, Apple Music, and Sidecar the most.

 Which of these features did you try on macOS Catalina and what is your take on Apple’s new release?
 Let us know about your experience (or even grievances) of using macOS Catalina in the comments below!

 Mostly, Apple takes inspiration from nature and landscape while naming its operating systems.
 For instance, Mojave was named after the desert while High Sierra was named after the mountain ranges.
 It has been noticed that all these landmarks are located in California.
 To keep the tradition alive, Apple has named its new operating system Catalina.
 It has been inspired by the Santa Catalina Island, which is a rocky island located in California.